pflanze/ml2json/docs/usage.md

-2. decide upon a base directory where all the unpacked attachments (as well as serialized state--for details see phases.txt) should be stored; if you don't care, no problem, some directory under `/tmp` will be choosen. ml2json will create a symlink at `~/.ml2json-tmp` which points to that generated directory, so that subsequent runs of ml2json will find it again and can omit part of the work that was already done.
-If you want to keep the generated attachments, specify the `--attachment-basedir` option.
+2. decide upon a base directory where all the unpacked attachments (as well as serialized state--for details see phases.txt) should be stored; if you don't care about accessing the attachments, some directory under `/tmp` will be choosen. ml2json will create a symlink at `~/.ml2json-tmp` which points to that generated directory, so that subsequent runs of ml2json will find it again and can omit part of the work that was already done.
+If you *do* care about the generated attachments, specify the `--attachment-basedir` option.

-3. it's possible to customize what fields are output in the JSON by using a config file; see default_config.pl and `./mk2json --help`.
+3. it's possible to customize what fields are output in the JSON by using a config file.
+You can also put most commandline parameters into a config file, thus if you want to run a particular conversion repeatedly and consistently, consider doing that.
+The file `default_config.pl` has the defaults; this file is not meant to be edited, instead, create a new file that shadows the config keys that you want to set, then pass the path to it to the `--config` option.
+Read about `--config` in `./mk2json --help`.

-4. run `./mk2json sourcedir --json-to targetfile`, perhaps with the additional options of your choice (in particular you need to use the `--mbox-glob` option, if the files are not named according to the default mbox glob pattern, `*.mbox`).
+4. run `./mk2json sourcedir --json-to targetfile`, perhaps with the additional options of your choice (in particular you need to use the `--mbox-glob` option, if the files are not named according to the default mbox glob pattern, `*.mbox`; use `*` to make it look at all files).

 5. the temp / attachments dir is structured as follows: